mitgate/python-cool-stuff/README.md

 - [x] Cool stuff in Python
 - [x] You can test it in: https://paiza.io/en/projects/new?language=python3
 - [x] The results are commented for you to copy and paste in your preferred interpreter
-- [x] Yes, you can contribute with more ideas
+- [x] Yes, you can contribute with more tricks

 # Mathematical division that rounds down to nearest integer.